thomasgwatson/alasdos/src/content/regen/leap.md

 - Groupchats from connected messaging services are visible in Leap.
 - Infrastructure for messaging is handled by the respective service.
 - No individal chats from other messaging services are ported over (avoid clutter).
 - If the original service encrypts messages, this is respected.
-No copies of group-chat messages are stored in our
+No copies of group-chat messages are stored in our backend
-- 1on1 DMs for Hylo would need to built out separately but are deprioritized initially
 - Leap users don't even need to be Hylo desktop/web users to get benefit from Leap; they benefit from the coordination provided by power-users, who are full Hylo users
-- Non-leap users from the original group-chats will see get some benefit; links to public hylo content will still be avaiable to them and they will be prompted to join Leap and eventually Hylo
+- Non-leap users from the original group-chats will see get some benefit; links to public hylo content will still be avaiable to them and they will be prompted to join Leap for private content.

 ###### Initial Technical/data design
 - Leap users sign up by: phone number? connecting a message service?